CookieRebel/wordlelove/README.md

 # GPTWordle
-This is a version of the popular game Wordle built by ChatGPT and me.
+This is a version of the popular game Wordle modified for 2 players and built by ChatGPT and me.
 WordleLove is a detailed implementation of the popular word puzzle game Wordle using React and TypeScript.
 This project demonstrates the use of modern web technologies to create an interactive and engaging user experience.

 ## How to run